helium/HIP/0077-solana-parameters.md

 # Summary

-In the course of the migration to the Solana blockchain and prior to the finality date of 2023-03-27, several parameters need to be finalized by the community.
-This includes everything from governance settings, circuit breaker settings, and the number of decimals in our tokens to prevent overflow.

-The largest change proposed here is to change MOBILE and IOT tokens from 8 decimals to 6 decimals.
-Solana uses the u64 data type to represent token supply, and given the hundreds of billions of tokens in MOBILE and IOT, with 8 decimals, this would cause an overflow.

-The second largest change is the formation of a multisig to govern the helium programs and parameters.
-Currently, changes to the blockchain are governed by a master key that flips a chainvar after validators have upgraded.
-On Solana, programs are upgradeable by an updated authority.
+This HIP describes several parameters analogous to the chain variables of the current L1.
+These parameters can be changed by an update authority which will be held by a wallet requiring multiple signatures (multisig) initially held by the Helium Foundation.

+The HIP proposes the following initial parameters:
+- Decimals for HNT: `8`
+- Decimals for MOBILE: `6`
+- Decimals for IOT: `6`
+- Ability to bring a proposal to a vote: `Helium Foundation`
+- Vote duration: `7 days`
+- Quorum: `100M veHNT`
+- Epoch duration: `24h from 00:00 UTC to 00:00 UTC`
+- HNT Mint Circuit Breaker: `5x the epoch amount`
+- MOBILE Mint Circuit Breaker: `5x the epoch amount`
+- IOT Mint Circuit Breaker: `5x the epoch amount`
+- MOBILE Reward Pool Circuit Breaker: `5x the epoch amount`
+- IOT Reward Pool Circuit Breaker: `5x the epoch amount`
+- MOBILE Treasury Circuit Breaker: `20% of epoch amount`
+- IOT Treasury Circuit Breaker: `20% of epoch amount`
+- IOT and Mobile Prices to be decided via a pricing oracle similar to that of HNT.
+- HNT Price to be decided via a Pyth price oracle

+Each of the proposed variables can be changed by a governance procedure.

 # Motivation

-HIP-70 proposed a move to Solana to scale the helium network.
-Now that the implementation of this The HIP is well underway, we should finalize the settings for when we move to the Solana network.
-While most of these settings can be changed, it is important we reach consensus before flipping the switch.
+HIP-70 proposed to move from the Helium L1 to Solana to scale the Helium network.
+To finalize the implementation of the Solana smart programs several parameters need an initial value.
+These parameters are similar to the chain variables of the Helium L1 and can be changed at a later date through governance.
+It is important that the Helium community reaches consensus on these parameters before the migration starts.

 # Stakeholders

-The entire Helium IOT community will be affected by these settings.
+The entire Helium community will be affected by these settings.

 # Detailed Explanation

+## Multisig Update Authority

+We propose that a multisig wallet that requires 2 out of 3 signatures will be used to initially govern Solana's programs and parameters (hereinafter `multisig`).
+The `multisig` will initially be controlled by the Helium Foundation.
+This will be expanded to a 3 out of 5 signature multisig wallet to be governed by the Helium DAO or an elected council.

+The Helium Foundation will need to be able to make changes and/or upgrades to the Solana programs quickly if there are any bugs or faults uncovered.
+As the programs mature and stabilize these upgrades will become less time sensitive and this will allow the `multisig` to be expanded to include the Helium DAO or an elected council.

 ## Decimals for IOT and MOBILE

-Solana uses a uint 64 to represent token supply.
-The smallest denomination of any Helium token has been represented by “Bones,” 10^8 of which make up a full token.
-The u64 on Solana is used to represent bones.

-A u64 has a maximum value of `18,446,744,073,709,551,615`.
-Given a maximum supply of 223.25B MOBILE, this yields 223.25B \* 10^8 = `22,325,000,000,000,000,000` bones, which will overflow the Solana u64.
-This would freeze the ability to mint new tokens at the u64 maximum.

-We propose redefining a “bone” as the smallest denomination of a particular token and allowing subdaos to have different decimal denominations.
-We further propose delimiting IOT and MOBILE with 6 decimals on the Solana network.

-For existing tokens, any wallet-owning bones cut off by this decimal will be bankers rounded to the nearest whole bone with 6 decimals.

-## Multisig Formation

-We propose that a ⅔ multisig controlled by the Helium Foundation be used to initially govern Solana's programs and important parameters.
-This will be expanded to a ⅗ multisig and can eventually be governed by the DAO itself or an elected council.

-In the early days of the migration, the foundation will need to be able to make changes/upgrades to the contracts quickly, as there may be bugs that have yet to be uncovered.
-We expect this to happen less frequently as the programs mature and stabilize.
-Because of this, it is important that the foundation hold the ability to upgrade these contracts initially.

-Because these contracts hold the mint authority to all tokens, it is important that the authority is safeguarded.
-Changes to this authority, whether it be to governance or an elected council, should be taken with care, as we do not want to expose these programs to a governance attack (one individual buying up tokens to vote to mint more tokens).
+Solana uses a 64 bit unsigned integer (`u64`) to represent token amounts.
+The maximum value a `u64` can hold is `18,446,744,073,709,551,615`.
+On the Helium L1 tokens are represented by `bones` where 1 full token is defined as 10^8 `bones`.
+The expected maximum supply of the MOBILE subDAO is 223.25B MOBILE which is larger than the `u64` can hold with 8 decimals.
+The limitations of the `u64` would mean that the maximum supply would be capped at 184.46B MOBILE.
+To remedy this problem we propose that the amount of decimals for MOBILE and IOT tokens will be 6.
+Existing token balances will be bankers rounded to the nearest token with 6 decimals of precision.

+We propose that the amount of decimals of a subDAO token can be autonomously decided by the subDAO with the limitation that the maximum supply must fit inside a `u64` at the proposed precision.

 ## Governance Parameters

 ### Proposals

-Solana Governance has the ability to limit the ability to create proposals based on veToken holdings.
-We propose that the two entities that may create proposals are
+Solana Governance has the ability to bring proposals to a vote based on VeToken holdings.
+We propose that initially, the Helium Foundation `multisig` is the only one able to bring proposals to a vote.
+This is how the DAO currently functions on the Helium L1.
+A future HIP can open this up to a threshold of VeToken holdings.

-The Helium Foundation Multisig Any holder with more than 30m veHNT

 ### Voting Time

-We propose that votes take course over 7 days
+We propose that Helium DAO governance votes will be open for 7 days.
+This will initially also hold for the subDAOs but the subDAOs are free to change this parameter via their own governance.

 ### Quorum

-We propose starting with a 100m veHNT quorum.
-This number was achieved by taking 1% of the current HNT supply, and multiplying it by an average of 75x multiplier.
-We feel this is reasonable given the current voter participation and the 3x landrush multiplier.

-We propose that this quorum be editable by the Helium Foundation multisig as needed to achieve a reliable quorum.
+We propose that the initial quorum be set at 100M.
+This number was achieved by taking 1% of the current HNT supply and multiplying it by an average multiplier of 75x.
+We feel this is a reasonable initial value given the current voter participation and the 3x landrush multiplier.
+We propose that this quorum can be modified by the `multisig`

-### Epoch Length
+### Epoch Duration

-Epochs are the interval within which rewards are issued to subdaos.
-The current epoch length setting is 24 hours.
+Epochs are the interval within which rewards are issued to subDAOs, and during which rewards are issued to hotspots and other rewardable entities.
+We propose the epoch duration to be 24 hours, running from 00:00 UTC to 00:00 UTC.

 ### Circuit Breakers

 The Helium implementation on Solana has circuit breakers in place to prevent exploits to the smart contracts.
-These breakers act as a rate limiter to keep from an entire account being drained or an unreasonable amount of tokens from being minted.
-A good example of these circuit breakers is the one on the SubDAO treasury.
-If a subdao treasury were to go from 100 HNT immediately down to 20 HNT, there is a good chance the system is not functioning as intended and there is an exploit.
-Instead, the circuit breaker system can dictate that not more than 20% of a treasury can leave per day.

-This has a drawback in that this may delay functionality for legitimate use cases.
-These parameters can be changed, but this HIP proposes the following initial parameters.

-We propose that these circuit breakers also be initially governed by the Helium Foundation multisig.
-This will allow us to quickly add additional limits to token flow in the case of an attack.

-#### HNT Mint Circuit Breaker

-This circuit breaker wraps HNT minting for rewards issued every epoch.
-We propose a circuit breaker that does not allow more than 5 epochs worth of HNT to be minted within a single day.
-Because epoch rewards are automated by Clockwork, there should never be a day where more than one epoch is emitted.
-However, these systems could experience a bug and be backed up.
-Allowing 5 epochs worth gives us time to repair and turn the cranks.
+These circuit breakers act as a protection mechanism to protect the Helium network and limit the impact of potential exploits.
+The circuit breakers will be adjustable by the `multisig` and through the governance process.
+The circuit breakers may limit legitimate use but we feel that the security benefits outweigh the drawbacks.
+We propose several different circuit breakers that are outlined below.

-#### MOBILE and IOT Mint Circuit Breakers
+#### Mint Circuit Breakers

-This circuit breaker wraps DNT minting for rewards issued to hotspots/other rewardable entities each epoch.
-We propose a circuit breaker that does not allow more than 5 epochs worth of DNT tokens to be minted within a single day.
-Because epoch rewards are automated by Clockwork, there should never be a day where more than one epoch is emitted.
-However, these systems could experience a bug and be backed up.
-Allowing 5 epochs worth gives us time to repair and turn the cranks.
+The Mint Circuit Breakers protect the issuance of new tokens.
+We propose that the circuit breaker does not allow more than 5x the epoch amount be minted within a single 24h period.
+Because epoch rewards are automated by Clockwork there should never be a day where more than the normal epoch amount is emitted.
+The initial value of 5 allows bugs to process emissions that might be backed up by a bug.
+There will initially be three Mint Circuit Breakers, one for HNT, one for MOBILE and one for IOT.

-#### MOBILE and IOT Reward Pools
+#### Reward Pool Circuit Breaker

-Once tokens are minted for MOBILE and IOT, they go into a reward pool account, awaiting the hotspot owners to claim their rewards.
-This circuit breaker ensures that the account cannot be drained.
-We propose a limit of 5 epochs worth of tokens per day.
-The drawback of this limit is that if a large deployer claims a large number of tokens, this breaker could be thrown.
+The Reward Pool Circuit Breaker protect the reward pool accounts.
+Tokens that are minted will wait in the reward pool account until the hotspots owner claims the rewards.
+We propose that the circuit breaker does not allow more than 5x the epoch amount to be claimed from the reward pool account.
+The drawback of this limit is that a large deployer may claim a large number of tokens might trigger the circuit breaker.
+There will initially be two Reward Pool Circuit Breakers, one for MOBILE and one for IOT.

 #### Treasury Circuit Breakers

-These circuit breakers control the MOBILE and IOT treasuries, which allow swapping DNT tokens for HNT.

-We propose that these circuit breakers are completely closed for the first month of Helium on Solana.
-This will allow ample time for the subdao treasuries to fill with HNT.

-After one month, we propose these treasuries be limited to 20% within 24 hours.
+The Treasury Circuit Breakers protect the subDAO treasuries.
+The subDAO treasuries allow DNT tokens to be redeemed for HNT.
+We propose that the circuit breaker be set to disallow redeeming DNT tokens for 30 days after the migration.
+We propose that after 30 days the circuit breaker will allow a maximum of 20% of the treasury to be redeemed every 24 hours.
+There will initially be two Treasury Circuit Breakers, one for MOBILE and one for IOT.

 ### Emission Schedules

 The full token emissions schedule as of Solana Migration can be downloaded [here](./HIP-solana-parameters/token-emissions-as-of-solana-migration.pdf).

+### Price Oracles

+On Solana, we have access to a Pyth price oracle on the HNT price.
+This oracle includes data from multiple exchanges, as well as market makers and other publishers on the HNT token.
+We propose using this Oracle instead of the existing oracle approach.

+Pyth is not available for MOBILE and IOT prices, and so we propose these prices should follow a similar pattern to the current HNT price oracle on the helium L1, documented [here](https://docs.helium.com/blockchain/oracles/).

+It is necessary to know the IOT and MOBILE prices for rewards calculations.

 # Drawbacks

-Every one of these parameters has potential drawbacks, but they can be changed through either (a) governance voting, or (b) the foundation multisig.
+The potential drawbacks of each of the parameters has been discussed in the section where they are defined.
+It is important to note that these parameters can be changed through the governance process.
+The `multisig` will hold the authority to change the parameters and can do so without a governance procedure in case of unintended behavior.

 # Frequently Asked Questions